 "This is silly," Iris thought as she glanced at herself in the mirror.
 "Why should I be nervous just because I'm going to have a conversation with a man?"

 It had been 2 years since her husband died, after 35 years of marriage, and Iris realized that she missed the companionship of a man.
 Now she felt ready for the comfort and security of a caring relationship.
 So, with a last glance at her watch, Iris headed over to her computer.
 Her "date" was on the Internet, with a man she had met on a matchmaking website.

 Sounds like things have changed.
 Not really.
 The Internet is one new way to help you meet people like yourself.
 Let's hear from some more people on how they meet people later in life.

-Do not want to meet your prospective date online?
+Do you not want to meet your prospective date online?
 How about an activities club, where the focus is social activities and sporting events?
-Or a dinner club, where six or eight single people meet for a nice dinner and conversation once a month?
+Or a dinner club, where 6 or 8 single people meet for a nice dinner and conversation once a month?
 Maybe you would feel more comfortable at a church or synagogue singles night.
 Or maybe it is time to enlist the help of your friends, who probably know some terrific single people you have not yet met.

 Dating is just as nerve wracking now as it always has been.
 After many years of marriage, you may feel that you are out of the loop or that the rules have changed.
 They may have a bit, but the best advice has stayed the same, just be yourself.
 If you want to meet someone face to face, there are still plenty of opportunities.

-You may wonder about what has changed in the dating world.
-Who should pay the next time?
-Is it okay for you to call him?
+You may wonder what has changed in the dating world.
+Who should pay?
+Is it okay for you to call?
 How soon is too soon to invite your new friend to your home for an intimate dinner?
-How can you let him know you are interested without seeming too forward?
-And how do you let her know that you find her irresistibly attractive?
+How can you let your new friend know you are interested without seeming too forward?
+And how do you flirt?

 The truth is, there are never perfect answers to these questions, so just go with what feels right to you.